Juanald/Machine-Learning-in-C/README.md

 code main.c
 ```

-Edit the assigment `sample_train* train = nand_train;` to whatever training set you wish to train.
+Edit the assignment `sample_train* train = nand_train;` to whatever training set you wish to train.
 Then run the model by running:

 ```
 make main